andraantariksa/wgpu-winit-android-example/README.md

 ## Getting Started

 - Open the project in Android Studio
+- Update ndkVersion in app/gradle.properties to match one you have installed.
 - Press **run 'app'** once the project has been loaded